Karenvn/data_note/README.md

 Sequencing summaries use public ENA/NCBI metadata by default, with an optional portal check where available.
 The default count style keeps paired-end Illumina libraries as read pairs.
 Both behaviours can be changed through `.env.example`.

 Internal integrations are optional.
 The public workflow does not need portal, Jira, YAML cache, or server-side result access, but those hooks are there for local Tree of Life work.

-## Wet lab protocol notes

-`data_note` keeps a local copy of the published Sanger Tree of Life Wet Laboratory Protocol Collection V.3 in [data_note/wet_lab_protocols.py](data_note/wet_lab_protocols.py).
-During rendering, it adds likely protocol matches to the context and templates can insert `wet_lab_protocol_editor_comment` into the generated Markdown.

-That comment is hidden in rendered output, but visible when editing the `.md` file.
-It lists the source metadata, likely protocol choices, any warnings, and the full published protocol catalog, so the methods prose can still be corrected by hand.

-Ambiguous values such as `MagAttract Standard 48xrn` are flagged for review rather than silently treated as final.

 ## Assumptions and limitations